CathyQian/website/blogs/2020-01-12-Kubernetes and Kubeflow.md

 - overhead (need to know the architecture to organize and orchestrate things, dynamically spin up databases, containanization)

 ## Docker
-Docker is an open platform for developers and sysadmins to build, ship and run distributed applications, whether on laptops, data center virtual machines, or the cloud.
+Docker is an open platform for developers and sysadmins to build, ship and deliver software in packages called containers, whether on laptops, data center virtual machines, or the cloud.
 Containers are a way to package software in a format that can run isolated on a shared operating system.
 Unlike virtual machines, containers do not bundle a full operating system -- only libraries and settings required to make the software work are needed.

 ![](2020-08-30-16-16-42.png)